JasimAtiyeh/TechTube/README.md

         if (this.props.currentUserId) createComment = < CreateCommentContainer videoId = { video.id } />
   ```

-  * Like videos - Users can like or dislike videos that are uploaded by the boo!Tube community.
+  * Like videos - Users can like or dislike videos that are uploaded by the TechTube community.
 This gives other users the ability to see which videos they may like, and uploaders can see the communities reaction to their video.
 The liking of videos is a simple joining of the user and a video.
 This proved a complication with getting the information from my database to the React front end.
 Below is myself using the Rails controller to fetch all of the likes for a video.

   ```Ruby
   def show